bjodah/pycodeexport/README.rst

    :target: http://hera.physchem.kth.se:9090/bjodah/pycodeexport
    :alt: Build status on self-hosted Drone instance

-pycodeexport bundles python convenience classes and functions for code-generation.
-Developed to ease on-the-fly compilation (meta-programming) of math related problems using the SymPy package.
+``pycodeexport`` is a Python package which bundles convenience classes and functions for code-generation.
+The package has been developed to aid on-the-fly compilation (meta-programming) of math related problems expressed as `SymPy <https://www.sympy.org>`_ expressions.
 Note that this package has an alpha development status.

 Installation
 ------------